chipsalliance/firrtl-spec/README.md

 - [`latexmk`](https://ctan.org/pkg/latexmk?lang=en) which may come with your LaTeX distribution
 - [Graphviz](https://graphviz.org/)

-For compatability with continuous integration (CI) testing, use the versions of `pandoc` and `pandoc-crossref` that are [listed in the CI GitHub Action](.github/workflows/continuous-integration-ci.yml).
+For compatibility with continuous integration (CI) testing, use the versions of `pandoc` and `pandoc-crossref` that are [listed in the CI GitHub Action](.github/workflows/continuous-integration-ci.yml).
 If this release is *not* available in your package manager, you can download binaries from their